meshtastic/meshtastic/docs/settings/telemetry-module.md

 #### Set sensor type

 :::important
 The sensor values changed between 1.2 and 1.3.
 The docs represent the 1.3 values.
-When configuring devices on 1.2, please subtract 1 from the numbers below for the appropriate sensor.
+When configuring devices on 1.2, please subtract 1 from the numbers on the table above for the appropriate sensor.
 :::

 <Tabs